kb674/Fundamental_Project/README.md

 Furthermore, I created a new git branch for each sprint working within a main-dev-feature workflow.
 At the end of the day when I had completed my tasks, I created a pull request and merged the changes from the sprint branch to the dev branch.
 Finally on the last day, I merged the dev and main branches.

-The corresponding tasks which I completed in each sprint can be seen in my trello board (link) or the daily screenshots found in the documentaion folder.
+The corresponding tasks which I completed in each sprint can be seen in my trello board ([LINK](https://trello.com/b/CJe8Yb4T)) or the daily screenshots found in the documentaion folder.
 The screenshots of my trello board at the start and end of the project are shown below, in addition to the user stories and testing tasks.
 ![Project start](https://github.com/kb674/Fundamental_Project/blob/documentation/documentation/Sprint1%20-%201.png)
 ![Project end](https://github.com/kb674/Fundamental_Project/blob/documentation/documentation/Sprint5%20-%20end.png)
 ![](https://github.com/kb674/Fundamental_Project/blob/documentation/documentation/Trello%20-%20User%20Stories%201.png)